tianqingzheng/tianqingzheng.github.io/_pages/about.md

 Hello!
 I am currently a Informatics Ph.D. student at the [School of Information Sciences](https://ischool.illinois.edu/), [University of Illinois Urbana-Champaign](https://illinois.edu/), advised by [Prof. Dong Wang](https://www.wangdong.org/).
 Prior to that, I graduated with M.Sc. degree in Robotics, Cognition, Intelligence with Distinction from [Technische Universität München](https://www.tum.de/) in 2021.
 I received my B.Sc. in Mechanical Engineering with Merit from the same university in 2019.

 My research interest lies in natural language processing, data mining, recommender systems, and adversarial machine learning.
 I am particularly interested in research problems like transfer learning and few-shot learning, with applications such as question answering and conversational recommender systems.
-To this end, my research aims to make machine learning models become more (1) domain-generalized, (2) explainable and (3) robust.
+To this end, my research aims to make machine learning models become more (1) generalized, (2) robust and (3) explainable.

 Recent News
 ------